FrederikBrueckner/pickup-position-db/content/_index.md

  * __Reporter__: Name or handle of the person or user who provided the measurement
  * __Comment__: An additional comment if the measurement needs any

+This project is published under the GPL v3 license.
+This explicitly includes the data of the following table.

 {{< table sortable="true" searchable="true" >}}
 |  #  | Brand | Make | Scale (inch) | Pickup/Coil | Measurement (cm) | Normalized | Target 34 (cm) | Target 32 (cm) | Target 30 (cm) | Reporter | Comment |
 | --- | ----- | ---- | ------------ | ----------- | ---------------- | ---------- | -------------- | -------------- | -------------- | -------- | ------- |